Oluoladio/monitoringapp/README.md

 Docker and Kubectl installed.

 Part 1: Deploying the Flask Application Locally:

- Step 1: Clone the Code: Clone the code from the repository: git clone <repository_url>
+ Step 1: Clone the code from the repository: git clone <repository_url>

  Step 2: Install Dependencies
 The application uses the psutil, Flask, Plotly, and boto3 libraries.

 Install them using pip: pip3 install -r requirements.txt

  Step 3: Run the Application
-To run the application, navigate to the root directory of the project and execute the following command: python3 app.py - this will start the server on localhost:5000.
+To run the application, navigate to the root directory of the project and execute the following command: python3 app.py

+this will start the server on localhost:5000.
 Navigate to http://localhost:5000/ on your browser to access the application.

 Part 2: To dockerize the Application
  First, Create a Dockerfile in the root directory of the project.